PoCInnovation/Workshops/software/19.Socket.io/SETUP.md

 ## Tools

-FOr this workshop, you need to install these tools :
+For this workshop, you need to install these tools :
 - [VSCode](https://code.visualstudio.com/) or [WebStorm](https://www.jetbrains.com/fr-fr/webstorm/) on your computer
 - [NodeJS](https://nodejs.org/en/) >= 10 ([installation](https://lmgtfy.com/?q=how+to+install+nodejs))
 - [npm](https://www.npmjs.com/) (Generally installed with NodeJS)

 ## Preparation

 Download the [sources](./source.zip) in the root of the repository to have a base to start from.

-Sources are composed with the following files:
+Sources are composed of the following files:

 ```shell
 $ tree -a